Elizabeth Chambers (television personality): Personal life

-In 2010, Chambers married Hammer; together they had two children.
-In the spring of 2020 due to the COVID-19 pandemic, she moved to the Cayman Islands with their children.
-Chambers and Hammer separated in July 2020.
-Hammer's mother later acknowledged that he had infidelities.
-Chambers filed for divorce, which was finalized in June 2023.
-In 2022, released documents suggested that Chambers was involved with the multiple women who came forward with claims of abuse against Hammer.
-Based on messages posted by Effie (the main accuser against Hammer) in 2022, there were allegations that Chambers collaborated with them.
+In an Instagram post in February 2021, Chambers addressed sexual abuse allegations against Hammer, offering support for "any victim of assault or abuse", while stating to be "shocked, heartbroken, and devastated" and that she "didn't realize how much I didn't know".
+After watching House of Hammer, a Discovery+ docuseries about the abuse allegations, having turned down the offer to take part to it, she told E!
+News: "It was obviously heartbreaking on so many levels and very painful.
+But at the same time, it exists ...
+The past is the past and all we can do is take this as a moment to learn and listen, and hopefully process and heal in every capacity."
+She added that she considered herself a feminist and "in solidarity with anyone who has been a victim of any sort and hope they find healing".
+In September 2022, released documents suggested that Chambers was involved with the multiple women who came forward with claims of abuse against Hammer.
+Based on messages posted by Effie (the main accuser against Hammer), there were allegations that Chambers collaborated with them.
 The messages, which were posted on Effie's Instagram account, showed that Chambers allegedly asked Effie to formally file a complaint against Hammer.
 Effie accused Chambers in a statement of wanting to "profit" from the situation.